Table of Contents

 Regrettably by doing so they are only reinforcing their fears and so making recovery much harder.
 Once a phobia has set in then the best way to overcome it is to slowly but surely face up to the fear.
 This is not easy as the sufferer has to experience those feelings that for so long he/she has sought to avoid.

 People with agoraphobia can be seriously disabled by their condition.
 Severe agoraphobia often confines sufferers to their homes for many years.
 Some are unable to work and rely heavily on friends and family to help them by doing simple things like the shopping.
-Even a necessary visit to the doctors can be impossible so the sufferer has to rely on an understanding doctor who is prepared to visit them at home.
+Even a necessary visit to the doctors can be impossible so the sufferer has to rely on an understanding doctor who is prepared to visit them at home (which is something that most doctors would not do).

 A person with severe agoraphobia will become totally dependant on family members for their help and this can in time put a strain on the carers whose lives revolve around helping the sufferer.